We remember the Pulse 49

 Our company's mission is to develop empathy as a core competency as a direct result of this tragedy.
 Michael believes that when we have empathy that we couldn't commit extraordinary acts of violence or hurt towards others.
 "Empathy is about seeing someone, feeling someone and helping someone.
 When we are connected, we can do anything together."
 Michael concludes.

 The onePULSE Foundation was established to create a sanctuary of hope around this tragic day in American history which honors the 49 lives that were taken, the 68 injured victims, the affected survivors and the first responders and healthcare professionals who cared for the victims.

-Congress has recently passed legislation, during Pride Month 2021, to make the Pulse nightclub a National Memorial and Museum.
+Congress passed legislation, during Pride Month 2021, to make the Pulse nightclub a National Memorial and Museum.
 Love more.